 How Much Do You Know About The Statue of Liberty?

-- In 1865, a French politician named Edouard de Laboulaye proposed that a statue representing liberty be built for the United States to honor our centennial of independence, and friendship with France.
+- In 1865, French politician Edouard de Laboulaye proposed that a statue representing liberty be built for the United States to honor our centennial of independence and friendship with France.
 French sculptor Frederic Auguste Bartholdi (August 2, 1834 – October 4, 1904) supported the idea and in 1870 began designing the Statue of “Liberty Enlightening the World.”